 Office rent might go down.

 Vancouver might be showing different trends, however.
 Office leasing costs have not decreased despite the office vacancy increasing to Statista‘s reported 4.9% at the end of Q2 2020.
 Tony Quattrin, the vice chairman of capital markets for CBRE in Vancouver, explains that this trend is due to tech companies seeing Vancouver as an industry hotspot.
-To the contrary, subleasing has increased by approximately 500,000 sq. ft. from the end of 2019, which could mean that tenants are subleasing to cover expenses of keeping their empty office spaces.
+To the contrary, subleasing has increased by approximately 500,000 sq. ft. from the end of 2019, which could mean that tenants are subleasing portions of their space to cover the expense of underutilized office space.

 The birth and growth of start-ups.

 People are stuck at home, bored, and concerned about the security that their job offers them.
-This is the perfect recipe for a new start-up because creativity and efficiency are at their highest when resources are hard to come by, particularly funding.
-Globally, Startup Genome found that 65% of start-up businesses will run out of funding in 6 months or less.
+This is the perfect recipe for a new start-up because creativity and efficiency can be at their highest during challenging times.

 The small size of start-up companies, compared to large corporations, allows them to react more quickly to changing market conditions.
-Start-ups also have long-term effects on employment, and with big companies going under as a result of COVID-19, start-ups will rise up to take up the extra space.
-This will not be the first time this has happened either.
-Dropbox, Uber, Airbnb, WhatsApp, Groupon, and Pinterest, were once start-ups that experienced significant growth in the aftermath of the 2008 global financial crisis.
-This time around, it will be telehealth, technology, remote work, drones and robotics, and distance learning that are likely to get the boost.
+In today’s climate, start-ups may end up playing a bigger role in shaping the future of employment.
+With some major companies folding in the wake of COVID-19, there’s space opening up – and start-ups can position themselves to fill that space.
+This has been seen before with Dropbox, Uber, Airbnb, WhatsApp, Groupon, and Pinterest, all of which had been start-ups that experienced significant growth in the aftermath of the 2008 global financial crisis.
+This time around, telehealth, technology, remote work, drones and robotics, and distance learning are predicted to get a boost.

 Supply chains and production will be more localized.

-Global supply chains were devasted as the movement of goods and materials halted during the beginning of the pandemic.
-Goods and materials security is greater when businesses are closer to their suppliers, so more companies will entertain reshoring their supply chains and production.
+Global supply chains were devastated as the movement of goods and materials halted during the beginning of the pandemic.
+Goods and materials security is greater when businesses are closer to their suppliers, so more companies may entertain re-shoring their supply chains and production.

-Off-shore supply chains and production result in a lower cost of goods sold, implying that reshoring will cause the opposite unless the shift to nationalizing production involves advanced automation.
-At first, this will be extremely concerning to labourers who are fearful of losing their jobs; however, as manufacturing economies are more automatized, production efficiency will increase, the price of goods will remain stable, and the reallocation of labour will result in new career opportunities that we can’t yet imagine.
+Off-shore supply chains and production may result in a lower cost of goods sold, implying that re-shoring will cause the opposite unless the shift to nationalizing production involves advanced automation.
+At first, this may be extremely concerning to labourers who are fearful of losing their jobs; however, as manufacturing economies are more automatized, production efficiency will increase, the price of goods will remain stable, and the reallocation of labour will result in new career opportunities that we can’t yet imagine.

 Additionally, Ian Bremmer, president and founder of Eurasia Group, predicts that businesses will shift from just-in-time production, to what The Financial Times calls just-in-case production.
-COVID-19 has taught us that the just-in-time model is excellent in certain market conditions with little variability and that the model comes at the sacrifice of resilience.
+COVID-19 has taught us that the just-in-time model is favourable in certain market conditions with little variability, and that it comes with the sacrifice of resilience.
 The benefits of just-in-time models don’t matter when your business is struggling to supply goods, or worse, ceases to exist.
-The emergence of a just-in-case model would incorporate buffers that will protect against future economic threats.
+The emergence of a just-in-case model would incorporate buffers that can protect against future economic threats… if inventory carrying costs can be managed.

 Governments will be protective of domestic industries attracting foreign investment.